krishnanselva/web-crawler/README.md

    `npm install`

+3. Run unit test:

+   `npm run test`

-3. Start the app:
+4. Start the app:

-   `node .\routes\web-crawler-rxjs.js https://wiprodigital.com`
+   `node app.js https://wiprodigital.com ../sitemap.txt`

-4. Check the logs for below output:
+5. Check the logs for below output:

     `Error requesting https://wiprodigital.com/people/jayraj-nair.`

-5. App stops after couple of minutes on completion of one cycle of web crawling
+6. App stops after couple of minutes on completion of one cycle of web crawling
   `takes about couple of minutes to list 8343 urls`

-6. Sitemap generation:
+7. Sitemap generation:

     `App should have generated ../sitemap.txt file under the parent folder of web-clawler folder`

-7. Assumptions:
+8. Assumptions:
     ```Unreachable url are logged in console.
+    Concurrent requests are limited to 5 (maxConcurrentReq)
     Hash is not trimmed in the url.
     Query parameters are not removed.
-    Unit testing/TDD was not done due to limited time and experimental nature of the task.
+    Unit testing/TDD done to minimum - just to demonstrate the skill.
-    Static resource url are not segregated.
+    Static resource url are not segregated separately.
+    Background images are not extracted.
+    Url in the argument is expected to have the protocol (http or https)